Sep4rate/Sep4rate/README.md

 - 👀 I’m interested in breaking things.
 - 🌱 I’m currently learning scripting languages.
 - 💞️ I’m looking forward to collaborate on security topics.
 - 📫 How to reach me ...
-I don't see changes